 In recent years, the increasing fossil fuels price, the energy crisis and environmental problems such as global warming and ozone layer depletion have been extremely significant issues in international community as most countries are endeavoring to find alternative ways to reduce the carbon dioxide emission from combustion of fossil fuels.
-Such critical problems therefore made researchers to concentrate on innovative technologies, which can either utilize lowgrade energy sources like the waste energy from industrial processes, or solar and geothermal energy.
+Such critical problems therefore made researchers to concentrate on innovative technologies, which can either utilize low-grade energy sources like the waste energy from industrial processes, or solar and geothermal energy.
 Sorption refrigeration system is one of the most reliable and favored technologies widely used recently in most countries all over the world.

 The first commercial sorption refrigeration system is the absorption cooling system.
-Over the last 50 years, a plenty of novel absorption systems have been designed and developed and researchers have performed various studies on different areas such as system components, heat and mass recovery, different working pairs to performance the system and avoid increase crystallization.
-Published review papers on the absorption refrigeration technology have summarized these research efforts and achievements and [1].
+Over the last 50 years, a plenty of novel absorption systems have been designed and developed and researchers have performed various studies on different areas such as system components, heat and mass recovery, different working pairs to performance system and increase the crystallization.
+Published review papers absorption refrigeration technology have summarized these research efforts and achievements and [1].
 These efforts led to the wide application of absorption systems in solar energy and geothermal energy [2].
-However, recently researchers found that absorption systems are not the best option for utilizing high temperature heat sources (>150°C) from the variability and economics point of view.
-Therefore, efforts have been devoted to developing advanced absorption cycles that work for low heat source temperatures.
-The singleeffect absorption system was theoretically and experimentally demonstrated as an effective means of energy conversion in the temperature range of 90-150°C and is capable of producing cooling ranging from 1 to 1000 tones [3].
+The singleeffect absorption system is the simplest kind of absorption system and theoretically and experimentally demonstrated as an effective means of energy conversion in the temperature range of 90-150°C [3].
 Nevertheless, the performance of the single-effect absorption system is very poor when the heat source temperature is lower than 85°C.